A2osX/A2osX/.Docs/Glossary.md

 **resident**: See memory-resident, disk-resident.

 **return address**: The point in a program to which control returns on completion of a subroutine or function.

+**return code**: An exit code, or sometimes known as a return code, is the code returned to a parent process by an executable.

 **RF**: See radio frequency.